Davy Russell: Professional career

-In 2002 Russell moved to Yorkshire, England, to ride for the England-based Irish trainer Ferdy Murphy at Middleham.
+In 2002 Russell moved to Yorkshire, England, to ride for the Irish trainer Ferdy Murphy at Middleham.
 Russell's first win as a professional jockey was on Inn Antique in a novice hurdle at Sedgefield, 12 November 2002.
 He gained many high-profile successes during his two seasons in England, winning the Peter Marsh Chase on Truckers Tavern in 2003 and also finishing second on the same horse in that year's Cheltenham Gold Cup.
 Other valuable wins on Murphy’s horses came on Tribal Venture, Ballinclay King and Historg.
 His first win as a professional in Ireland came on Colonel Monroe on 29 December 2002.

-After 14 months with Murphy he returned to Ireland and spent a season with Edward O'Grady and then two years as a freelance jockey.
+After 14 months with Murphy, he returned to Ireland and spent a season with Edward O'Grady and then two years as a freelance jockey.
 He had his first Cheltenham Festival win in March 2006 on the Philip Rothwell trained Native Jack in the Cross Country Chase.
 Except for 2019, he then had at least one winner at the festival every year up to 2020, with his victories including the Gold Cup in 2014 on Lord Windermere, and a record three wins in the Coral Cup.
-In 2018 he won the leading jockey award at Cheltenham.
+In 2018, he won the leading jockey award at Cheltenham.
 Injury kept him having any rides at the festival in 2021.

 In September 2007 he was invited to become Michael O'Leary's stable jockey at Gigginstown House Stud, a position he held until he was sacked after a win and over a cup of tea at Punchestown Racecourse on New Year’s Eve 2013.
 He continued, however, to ride for Michael O'Leary on occasion.